 The 'Cantiere Navale Donoratico' shipyard has written fundamental pages in the history of rowing and sailing.
 The boats with the Donoratico brand soon became famous all over the world.
 From the Cedarwood of Honduras, the best master shipbuilders of the time created boats of legendary perfection which, from the 1950s onwards, had no rivals in international competitions.

-The Armi di Donoratico with their light and elegant hulls and their groundbreaking "greyhound sides" broke every record, winning at every competition in the US, Australia, New Zealand, and Great Britain, on the Tames, in Cambridge and Oxford.
-In 1968 these boats won the gold medal at the 1968 Olympics in Mexico City with the coxed pair race with the Italian team.
+The "Armi di Donoratico", with their light and elegant hulls and their revolutionary "greyhound hips", shattered all records everywhere; they won in all competitions, in the United States, Australia, New Zealand, in the Thames regatta, between the universities of Cambridge and Oxford.
+And in 1968 they won gold at the Mexico City Olympics with the Coxed pair led by an Italian crew.

 But there is more.
-In 1952, Cantiere Navale Donoratico designed the first pleasure craft sailing catamaran, a completely innovative invention that revolutionized sailing techniques.
-The Donoratico catamarans won the hearts of skippers from all over the world also thanks to the very popular Ambrogio Fogar and his Spirit of Surprise.These new and extremely fast sailing boats made a name for themselves in the most prestigious international regattas.
+In 1952, the Donoratico Shipyard designed the first pleasure sailing catamaran, a first that revolutionized navigation techniques.
+The Donoratico catamarans conquered the hearts of skippers from all over the world, thanks also to the fame of Ambrogio Fogar and his Spirit of Surprise.
+The new very fast sailing boats won the most prestigious international regattas.

 And in those years, the shipyard exported to 56 countries.
 On the wave of such success, the Shipyard built trimarans and sailing boats for the King of Greece and for the Naval Academy of Livorno, and also started the production of revolutionary motor boats.

 From the end of the 1970s, the new plastic and fiberglass hulls became popular on the market, replacing the wooden ones.
 It was a very hard blow for the Donoratico Shipyard , from which it would never recover, and be forced to close down a few years later.